Ahmed-Abdlhameed/Git-Github/README.md

 # Summary of Git & Github topics, commands & notes:

-This repository contains a collection of topics, commands & notes to enhance understanding of Git and GitHub
+This repository contains a collection of topics, commands & notes to enhance understanding of Git and GitHub.

 ---